Ant-Man (2015) Film Review

-Marvel has been something of a must-see-all-the-stuff franchise for me.
-In fact, I think their R-rated addition may be the first in the MCU that I’m not at all interested in seeing.
-This is why waiting as long as I did to see last year’s introduction to their newest (and smallest) hero was something of a surprise.
+Marvel is something of a must-see-all-the-stuff franchise for me.
+In fact, I think their R-rated addition may be the first in the MCU that I’ve zero interest to see.
+This is why waiting as long as I did to see last year’s introduction to their newest (and smallest) hero is something of a surprise.

-Despite his promise to be done with that life, circumstances corner Scott nudging him to pull the job his friends have been nagging him to join.
-Only when he gets to the safe that has been promised to be full of cash, there is nothing but a suit.
+Despite his promise to be done with that life, circumstances corner Scott.
+Under pressure, he pulls a job his friends nag him to join.
+Only when he gets to a safe that’s supposed to be full of cash, there is nothing but a suit.
 Turns out it isn’t an ordinary suit.
-After some tampering, Scott discovers it has the ability to turn him into a miniscule human being… which scares the heck out of him and causes him to do the one thing he’s never done: promptly return what he’s stolen.
+After some tampering, Scott discovers it turns him into a minuscule human being.
+This scares him, and forces him to do the one thing he’s never done: return a stolen item.

-He’s caught and arrested where he’s offered the chance to wipe the slate clean by Dr. Hank Pym (Michael Douglas) who turns out to be the man Scott robbed.
+In the act, he’s arrested and is then given the chance to wipe the slate clean.
+The offer comes from Dr. Hank Pym (Michael Douglas), the man Scott robs.
 Stepping up to be a hero may have risk involved, but it also may be Scott’s only chance at a relationship with the daughter he loves.

-If ever someone were to ask which Marvel film was the least “intense” or in a more likely scenario, the funniest, without question the answer would have to be Ant–Man.
-Perhaps I’m remembering wrong or maybe if I’d go back and rewatch some of the films that I’ve not seen in recent years I’d change my mind.
-That said, I cannot remember another MCU title making me laugh THIS much.
-Ant-Man had me in such stiches there were tears streaming down my face.
-As I’m writing this and thinking back over some of the earlier Marvel movies, perhaps saying this is the most comedic isn’t fair, however to clarify, I DO think this is the funniest while being a script one can take seriously.
+If ever someone were to ask which Marvel film was the least “intense” or the funniest, without question the answer would be Ant–Man.
+Perhaps I don’t remember, or maybe my mind would change if I’d rewatch some of the films I’ve only seen once.
+That said, I cannot remember another MCU title that makes me laugh THIS much.
+Ant-Man leaves me in stitches.
+As I write this, and think back over some of the earlier Marvel movies, perhaps saying this is the most comedic isn’t fair.
+But to clarify, I DO think this is the funniest while being a script one can take seriously.

-The humor should largely be credited to the cast, so we’ll start there as we move through the good and bad of the film.
+The humor credit is due to the cast, so we’ll start there as we move through the good and bad.
 Everyone is sensational in this.
-From leading man Paul Rudd (whose talent to pull this off I did doubt) to his best friend Luis (Michael Peña) (and their “crew,” all of whom offered a hefty percentage of the giggles), and finally Michael Douglas, and Evangeline Lilly as Hope were also well cast.
-This role was tailor-made for Rudd (in my opinion) and I enjoyed seeing an Avenger with a family, not to mention the scenes between he and his daughter were darling.
-Also appearing are Judy Greer, and props to the writers for managing to give Hayley Atwell’s Peggy Carter a cameo.
+From leading man Paul Rudd (whose talent to pull this off I did doubt) to his best friend Luis (Michael Peña); and their “crew,” all of whom offered a hefty percentage of the giggles, and finally Michael Douglas, and Evangeline Lilly as Hope.
+This role is perfect for Rudd, and I enjoy seeing an Avenger with a family.
+Bonus!
+The scenes between he and his daughter are darling.
+Judy Greer co-stars, and props to the writers who manage to give Hayley Atwell’s Peggy Carter a cameo.